Thanos Vlachogiannis || THESSALONIKI PRIDE

 Get Your Personal Wheel of Colours

-The Wheel of Colours is a traditional tool that can help us to understand what we need in certain situations.
+The Wheel of Colours is a traditional tool to help us understand what we need or can share in certain situations.

-We are all made up out of the same stuff, but everything is arranged uniquely in each person – which leads to us all needing different things in different moments.
+We are all made up out of the same colours, but they are arranged uniquely in each person – which is why we need or can give different things in different moments.

-If you’d like to find out what YOU need to start a project, to work with other people, to successfully finish something, to heal, to spark your creativity or what your unique gift is that you bring to the world, then the Wheel of Colours will help you to see this and yourself in a new and very practical way.
+If you’d like to find out what can support YOU when starting a project, or working with other people, to successfully finish something, to heal, to spark your creativity or what your unique gift is, that you bring to the world, then the Wheel of Colours will help you to see this and yourself more clearly and show you how to use these insights in practical ways.

-It will also show you how you can listen to your inner truth and that of others, what your most important lesson is and also what your most difficult challenge will be, that once you overcome it will bring you to the completion of your wheel – and allow you to start again in a smoother, more enlightened and balanced way.
+It will also show you how you can listen to your inner truth and that of others, what your most important lesson is in life and what challenges you might have to overcome.

 🌈 You have the power to create your reality.

-Join the I'M a CREATRIX School
+Join the CREATRIX School

 I AM CREATOR School - Join Now